Adapt by name, adapt by nature.

 This pre workout has been on quite a journey since its first release in 2015.
 Despite having a great look, the original formula was not very solid at all, and I savaged it with a 1-star review.
 The guys at Adapt Nutrition were not done, though, updating the formula in 2018 for the slightly better Pre Train v2, which received a 2-star review from me.

 Now if you take a lok at the graphic above, you can see that the newly-released Pre Train X has raised the bar.

-This is a real powerhouse of a pre-workout!
+Make no mistake, this is a real powerhouse of a pre-workout!

-Adapt Nutrition Pre Train X – Ingredient Breakdown
+Adapt Nutrition Pre Train X: Ingredient Breakdown